bonkabel/stonks/README.md

 # stonks
-A web application that allows users to track stocks
+A web application built with ASP.NET Core that allows users to track stocks

 ![Screenshot of a website with a graph tracking multiple stocks in a users portfolio](docs/websiteimage.PNG)